Jeremy Baker – Chief Executive

 Jeremy is a member of the NZ Qualifications Authority Board, and has previously been Chair of the Ministerial Review of the NCEA, and a member of the steering group for He Waka Eke Noa – the Primary Sector Climate Action Partnership.

 Moerangi Vercoe (Ngāti Awa, Ngāti Whakaue) is a former journalist who has been working in media, communication, engagement, and advocacy related roles in Wellington for more than 30 years.
 Previous roles include Press Secretary for the Minister of Education, Communications Manager at the Tertiary Education Commission, and Communications and Advocacy Manager at the Industry Training Federation.
 She has been working as a consultant for the last ten years with highlights including te reo Māori strategy roles at Te Puni Kōkiri and Te Mātāwai, and roles at Te Tumu Paeroa and the Māori economic development team at MBIE.

-As Manukura, Moerangi will be advising and working with the Council and Senior Leadership team on ways which all Muka Tangata staff can add value and contribute to our commitment to honouring Te Tiriti o Waitangi.
+As Manukura, Moerangi advises and works with the Council and Senior Leadership team on ways which all Muka Tangata staff can add value and contribute to our commitment to honouring Te Tiriti o Waitangi.
 She is the key contact for Māori and industry leaders who have an interest in how the vocational education and training system can support iwi, hapū and whānau Māori to flourish in the food and fibre sector.

 Mitzi Austin - General Manager Engagement and Partnerships